feathery-org/feathery-react/src/assistant/tools/docx/PARAGRAPH_SPLIT_AUDIT.md

    avoiding stale serialized coordinates after a tracked replacement.
 5. A verified snapshot is not reused after section-boundary inheritance changes topology.
+6. Transient edit/verification selections are non-navigating for the exact synchronous transaction.
+SyncFusion's layout Control-Home is suppressed only inside that boundary, all public methods are restored before returning, and the viewer retains its request-time scroll position.

 The real-SyncFusion oracle selects the paragraph through the public editor selection API, checks the exact `2;11;0`..`2;11;273` request-time range, applies